 Description: This 3-day field trip transects the southern Appalachian orogen.
 Unmetamorphosed sedimentary rocks of the frontal Blue Ridge will be examined at Parkville, Tennessee.
 The distal Laurentian margin will be crossed onto amphibolite to granulite facies rocks of the central Blue Ridge and Tugaloo terranes; the field trip will end in Inner Piedmont migmatites near Westminster, South Carolina.

-5. Lessons from Limestone: How to Teach All Sciences with Limestone.
-Cosponsored by National Association of Teachers
+5. Lessons from Limestone: How to Teach All Sciences with Limestone (Canceled).

 6. Revisiting the Flynn Creek Impact Structure, Jackson County Tennessee.